katalyticIT/liblogtap/Readme.md

 * if the binary is linked statically, like often seen with go binaries,
 * if there's no glibc, like with alpine images which uses musl instead.

+## Notice on Python

+Python tends to write buffered which means output not always appears immedeatly.
+To avoid this and subsequent side effects, the library automatically injects an environment variable PYTHONUNBUFFERED=1 into the container to make Python write directly.

 ## Building library and docker image